 - Plan to wait at least 20-30 minutes during peak times

 This restaurant has no tables inside, just bar seating on both walls.
-If you chose to eat outside, there are about four tables you can sit at which provide an epic view.
+If you chose to eat outside, there are about four tables you can sit at, which provide great views over the water.

 After getting a seat at the bar, I looked over the extensive menu of seafood.
-The waiter recommended anything that was fresh (still alive in the tanks) which included rock crab, spiny lobster and Maine lobster in the larger tanks.
+The waiter recommended anything fresh (still alive in the tanks), which included rock crab, spiny lobster, and Maine lobster in the larger tanks.

 Onion rings – Amie and I both agreed, these were probably the best onion rings we had ever had.
 At least I can’t remember when I have had better ones.
 Flakey and deep-fried to perfection but not overly breaded.
 A must order.

-Oyster shooter – This one will vary widely whether or not you like oysters but for $2.50 for the shot I enjoyed it.
-It had an oyster, cocktail sauce, lemon and grated Parmesan cheese on top.
-Lots of good flavors all together and the Parmesan cheese was a hit.
+Oyster shooter – This one will vary widely on whether or not you like oysters, but for $2.50 for the shot, I enjoyed it.
+It had an oyster, cocktail sauce, lemon, and grated Parmesan cheese on top.
+Lots of tasty flavors altogether and the Parmesan cheese was a hit.

-Caeser Salad and Clam Chowder – Highlight of the salad was the croutons; they were great, other than that it is normal.
+Caesar Salad and Clam Chowder – Highlight of the salad was the croutons; they were great, other than that it was a typical salad.
 Clam Chowder was well done though; I would order that again.

-Rock crab – The crab literally came out looking whole, and it was massive!
+Rock crab – The crab came out whole, and it was massive!
 It was already cracked for you and had big chunks of crab that were buttery and sweet.
-There was a lot to go around, and it came with the above clam chowder and a salad.
-Big fan of this crab.
+There was a lot to go around, and it came with the above clam chowder and a salad — big fan of this crab.

 Cioppino – This is mainly a seafood stew with a marinara based sauce.
-Normally I would not be too excited about a marinara sauce, but this one was simply perfect.
-The clams, mussels, scallops and shrimp were all cooked in it then dumped in a bread bowl.
-It had a little spice to it which I loved, and I didn’t want it to end.
+I usually wouldn’t be too excited about a marinara sauce, but this one was simply perfect.
+The clams, mussels, scallops, and shrimp were all cooked in it then dumped in a bread bowl.
+It had a little spice too, which I loved, and I didn’t want it to end.
 I would probably order the same thing next time.